Giskard-AI/giskard-hub/script-docs/hub/ui/datasets/manual.rst

     - ``Expected response`` (optional): a reference answer that will be used to determine the correctness of the agent’s response.
 There can only be one expected response.
 If it is not provided, we do not check for the Correctness metric.
     - ``Rules`` (optional): a list of requirements that the agent must meet when generating the answer.
 There can be one or more rules.
 If it is not provided, we do not check for the Conformity metric.
     - ``Context`` (optional): the context of the conversation.
 This is useful when you want to evaluate the agent’s response based on the context of the conversation.
 If it is not provided, we do not check for the Groundedness metric.
-    - ``Keyword`` (optional): a keyword that the agent’s response must contain.
-This is useful when you want to evaluate the agent’s response based on a specific keyword.
+    - ``Keyword`` (optional): a keyword that the agent's response must contain.
+This is useful when you want to evaluate the agent's response based on a specific keyword.
 If it is not provided, we do not check for the String matching metric.
+    - ``Metadata`` (optional): JSON path rules to verify specific metadata in the agent's response.
+If it is not provided, we do not check for the Metadata metric.
+    - ``Semantic Similarity`` (optional): reference text and threshold for semantic similarity evaluation.
+If it is not provided, we do not check for the Semantic Similarity metric.
     - And any custom checks you may have defined.
 - ``Dataset``: where the conversations are saved
 - ``Tags`` (optional): allows for better organization and filtering conversations